marcogelle/A-Star-Search-Visualizer/README.md

 4. Double Manhattan: An inadmissible heuristic that returns double the Manhattan distance.
 This causes the A* search to degrade into a Greedy Breadth-First-Search algorithm.
 Less positions are checked, but finding the shortest path is not guaranteed.

-5. Tie-breaking Manhattan: A small number is added to the Manhattan heuristic evaluation in order to break ties.
-This makes the algorithm explore much less grid positions than the non-tie-breaking version, especially when obstacles/walls are present.
-However, this does make the heuristic inadmissible in some cases, causing a sub-optimal path to be returned occasionally.

 Controls: